leticia-de-araujo/API-ontrip/README.ADDRESS.md

 - Host: http://suaapi.com/v1
 - Authorization: Bearer Token
-- User must be the accommodation owner or an admin
+- User must be the owner of the accommodation set at this address or an admin
 - Content-type: application/json

 <br>